rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 ## 4. Synchronization Policies

-Let's say that our `findUserByIdPort.findUser(userId)` method will throw an exception, as we previously simulated when we talked about plain-old concurrency.
+Let's say that our `findUserByIdPort.findUser(userId)` method will throw an exception, as we previously simulated when discussing plain-old concurrency.
 What happens to our structured concurrency computation?
-Let's see it in action, and executes it:
+Let's see it in action and execute it:

 ```
 11:07:17.590 [virtual-20] INFO GitHubApp -- Finding user with id 'UserId[value=1]'